ksw7564/node2vec_CVE/README.md

 Of course, I think that important words can be removed through idf, but I excluded them.
 This is because the operating system or major programs, such as the window, can be seen as important, but they are too large a category.

+As a result, the node becomes cve_id and idf(freetext).
+If cve_id refers to idf, create an edge to connect the nodes.
+But cve_id is not connected to each other.
+That is, to find connections with other cve_id, you must go through idf.
+The expected graph inclusion is as follows:

+CVE_ID ——— IDF(freetext) ——— CVE_ID

 # ngram_idmaping.Py
 This is a file that maps to pre-processed data.
 It's exactly a reverse index job.